eethan1/CNA-proj/README.md

 - Reusable bind: If server crash, the bind port will be occupied for a while.
 This feature makes server reuse same port to listen possible.

+- Good coding style: Split ugly code into magic.h.

 ## Requirement

 - Compiling enrionment's OS is Arch Linux and kernel is 5.4.2-arch1-1.
 - It can also compile on department's workstation.
+- It use standard C++14.

 ## Compile